Peter Kirsten: Personal life

 Kirsten married his wife Tuffy in 1983.
 After retiring from cricket he published a biography with Telford Vice, In the nick of time.

 Kirsten comes from a sporting family, his father Noël Kirsten played first-class cricket for Border.
 Peter, his younger brother Andy and half-brothers Gary and Paul Kirsten represented Western Province.
 Gary also played in 101 cricket Tests for South Africa.

 Rugby

-In 1974, Kirsten played flyhalf for Western Province under-20 in a curtain raiser to the first test between the Springboks and the British and Irish Lions at Newlands Stadium in Cape Town.
+In 1974, Kirsten played flyhalf for Western Province under-20 in a curtain raiser to the first test between the Springboks and the British & Irish Lions at Newlands Stadium in Cape Town.
 In wet conditions his ball handling abilities so impressed journalist John Reason, that special mention of this was made in his book, The Unbeaten Lions.
 Kirsten, aged 19, was selected to play for the Quaggas against the touring Lions.
 He scored 12 points as his team was defeated by 16 – 20.
 Following the Lions-Quagga game, he was duly selected to play for the Western Province rugby team, but in only his third match, he severely damaged his knee.
 It would take him out of rugby permanently.